Why you can’t stop comparing even if you know it’s bad

 When we are able to see more and more people living the lives that we dream of, we can develop a sense of envy and that can even lead to depression.

 Being constantly exposed to such lifestyles of other people can make us think that everyone is having fun, not stopping to think that most of them are only posting their best moments and we have no idea of the full picture or what they have gone through to get there.
-If you knew their hidden struggles, would you still envy them?

 If you are going to compare, the only person you should compare is yourself from your past.
 Can you honestly say you have improved compared to the person you were the previous day, week, or month?